 The "equivalent" part of ME or meq means that other positively (+) charged ions could be substituted for the Hydrogen.
 If all of the sites were empty in that 100 grams of soil, and that soil had a CEC of 1, 20 milligrams of Calcium (Ca++), or 12 milligrams of Magnesium (Mg++), or 39 milligrams of Potassium (K+) would fill the same exchange sites as 1 milligram of Hydrogen H+.

 Why the difference?
-Why does it take 20 times as much Calcium as Hydrogen?
+Why does it take 20 times as much Calcium as Hydrogen, by weight?
 It's because Calcium has an atomic weight of 40, while Hydrogen, the lightest element, has an atomic weight of 1.
-One atom of Calcium weighs forty times as much as one atom of Hydrogen .
+One atom of Calcium weighs forty times as much as one atom of Hydrogen.
 Calcium also has a double positive charge, Ca++, Hydrogen a single charge, H+, so each Ca++ ion can fill two exchange sites .
-It only takes half as many Calcium ions to fill the (-) sites, but Calcium is 40 times as heavy as Hydrogen, so it takes 20 times as much Calcium by weight to neutralize those (-) charges, or 12 times as much Magnesium (Mg++, also a double charge), or 39 times as much Potassium, by weight .
-(Potassium's atomic weight is 39, and it has a single positive charge (K+), so it takes 39 times as much K+ to fill all the exchange sites, once again by weight .
-The amount of + charges, the amount of atoms of K+ or H+, is the same.)
+It only takes half as many Calcium ions to fill the (-) sites, but Calcium is 40 times as heavy as Hydrogen, so it takes 20 times as much Calcium by weight to neutralize those (-) charges, or 12 times as much Magnesium, atomic weight 24 (Mg++, also a double charge), or 39 times as much Potassium+.
+(Potassium's atomic weight is 39, and it has a single positive charge, K+, so it takes 39 times as much K+ as H+ to fill all the exchange sites, once again by weight.)
+The amount of + charges, the quantitiy of atoms, of K+ or H+, is the same.)

 2) The roots and microorganisms get these nutrients by exchanging free hydrogen ions.
 The free hydrogen H+ fills the (-) site and allows the cation nutrient to be absorbed by the root or microorganism.